A nurse’s view

-Sarah is also undertaking a PhD in developing supportive care for women with recurrent miscarriage.
+Sarah has also completed a PhD in developing supportive care for women with recurrent miscarriage.

-The cards help to remind people to think that even though they are in a difficult situation and are worried about the future, something good happens every day.
-So, they work by encouraging people to look at the good as well as the bad in this challenging situation.
+The cards help remind people that even though they are in a difficult situation and are worried about the future, something good happens every day.
+They work by encouraging people to look at the good as well as the bad in this challenging situation.

 For some women, it has encouraged them to take pleasure in the things around them, perhaps their relationships with friends and family, or for some of my patients – their pets.
 Others choose to focus on work as an escape from what is going on in their head.